 The Leakey Foundation exclusively funds research related to human origins.

-*Attention Grant Seekers: The July 15 submission deadline for our fall 2020 cycle remains unchanged.
-Proposal and application requirements remain unchanged as well.
+*Attention Grant Seekers: The January 10 submission deadline for our spring 2021 cycle remains unchanged.

 The Leakey Foundation awards around $1,000,000 in grants annually through our five grant programs.

 - Paleoanthropology of the Miocene, Pliocene, and Pleistocene

 - Primates: Evolution, behavior, morphology, ecology, endocrinology, genetics, isotope studies